WPC20 Student Poster Competition

 Contest is open to high school, undergraduate and graduate students at engineering, technical, and technological schools in Kentucky and Tennessee.
-Poster themes should focus on areas of interest to AWWA (American Water Works Association) and/or WEA (Water Environment Association) - including but not limited to:
+Poster themes should focus on areas of interest to KY/TN Section AWWA (AWWA) and/or CWP-KT (WEF) - including but not limited to:

 Registration Guidelines and Selection Criteria

 - Register using THIS FORM by May 1, 2020.

 - Title should contain no more than 12 words.